 2. Adults have a more mature outlook on learning.

-They often say in their initial consultation that they feel ready to “learn properly”, which they unpack to mean learning to read music fluently, play at sight, understand music theory, and develop a solid technique.
+They often stress in their initial consultation that they want to “learn properly”, which they unpack to mean learning to read music fluently, play at sight, understand music theory, and develop a solid technique.

 4. Many adults pick up music reading more easily than children.